-Radio Veronica was first heard in the spring of 1987.
+Radio Veronica was first heard in the Autumn of 1986.
 They broadcast from Bradford, but their strong signal could be heard over a wide area.

 Initially, their broadcasts took place on Sunday evenings from 8pm into the night.
 They were mainly on 105.5 FM, but occasionally 104.9 FM was used.
-By late summer, Veronica was broadcasting on both Sunday and Wednesday nights.
+By late summer 1987, Veronica was broadcasting on both Sunday and Wednesday nights.

 A very broad variety of music was played, from classical to heavy metal, including cheesy instrumentals by Apollo 100 and the Brighouse and Raistrick Brass Band with the Floral Dance.
 The main DJs heard were Stephen and Christine, with occasional programmes from Ken Crescendo of Radio Britannia.